 With numerous employers making the quick transition to a temporary remote work environment, some employees may feel vulnerable or unprepared for what may be an unfamiliar situation.
 The change from working in a central office to working remotely may feel a bit overwhelming, at first, so take it easy on yourself.
 You may feel mixed emotions -at times feeling isolated, frustrated, or unmotivated, and at other times, feeling energized, relaxed, and productive.
-All of these responses are normal - any work/life transition takes time.
+All of these responses are normal - any work/life transition takes time - make sure to check out our 3-part on-demand webinar series that covers all aspects of navigating remote work and leadership during COVID-19.
 Just be thoughtful during the process and be mindful of what is and is not working for you.

 Here are some tips to get you started:

 Continue normal morning activities to get up and at ‘em.
 Whether it’s your morning coffee, exercise routine or something as simple as taking ashower and getting dressed, stick to these rituals to get yourself moving in the morning.